 There’s something missing in family travel.
-Take a quick look at the world of family travel, and you’ll see that almost every family travel blogger shares the same verbal message: travel with kids is achievable for anyone, even for traveling families of color.
+Take a quick look at the world of family travel, and you’ll see that almost every family travel blogger shares the same verbal message.
+They’ll say that travel with kids is achievable for anyone, even for traveling families of color.

-I’m certain this exclusion is not made out of malice, but rather out of lack of exposure or even awareness that diversity in the family travel social media sphere is lacking.
+I’m certain this exclusion is not made out of malice.
+Rather, I think it’s out of lack of exposure or even awareness that diversity in the family travel social media sphere is lacking.

 So in honor of Black History Month here in the United States, I wanted to do something different.
-I wanted to spotlight several black families who are showing the world that family travel is indeed achievable for everyone!
-I’m excited to share their stories with you, and encourage you to follow along on their adventures in travel.
+I wanted to spotlight several black travel bloggers who are showing the world that family travel is indeed achievable for everyone!
+I’m excited to share their stories with you.
+I encourage you to follow along on their adventures in travel.

 The Traveling Child

-Monet is a mother of two who started her blog, The Traveling Child, to show parents that it is possible to continue traveling after kids.
-Through her blog, Monet shares stories of their family’s travels through Asia, Australia, the Caribbean, Europe, South America, and North America, as well as tips for traveling domestically and internationally with young kids.
+Monet is a mother of two who started her black family travel blog, The Traveling Child, to show parents that it is possible to continue traveling after kids.
+Through her blog, Monet shares stories of traveling with family through Asia, Australia, the Caribbean, Europe, South America, and North America.
+She also shares tips for traveling domestically and internationally with young kids.

 “We believe we are raising global citizens,” she says, “and travel is one of the best ways to be aware of the world and the different people, cultures, languages, foods, and customs that our world is made of.”